tempmail-lol/tempmail-api-javascript/README.md

 This is an API for the temporary email service [TempMail.lol](https://tempmail.lol).

-## If you are using a BananaCrumbs ID/Token and have not migrated, install version 3.1.0!!!
+## If you are using a BananaCrumbs ID/Token and have not migrated, install version 3.1.0 instead of 4.x.x!

 ## Upgrading from 3.1.0

-The only difference between 3.1.0 and 4.0.0 is the fact that the constructor only accepts an API Key, and not a BananaCrumbs ID.
+The key difference between 3.1.0 and 4.0.0 is the fact that the constructor only accepts an API Key, and not a BananaCrumbs ID.

+The custom domain method has changed as well as the createInbox method's parameters.

 ## Upgrading from 2.0.3